Text extraction

 GetOptionsAsync().SelectAsync() and DeselectAsync().PushButtonFormField is read-only at the high level today.

-SignatureFormField supports both inspection and signing.
+SignatureFormField supports inspection, signing, and validation.

 Encryption